jeffbr13/benjeffrey.com/posts/building-benjeffrey.com-with-hakyll.md

 editing the Sass stylesheets, The Haddock docs for Hakyll [describe a rule for compiling SCSS to CSS][hakyll-scss] using the `unixFilter`.

-This next rule (based on the one in Hakyll's docs) compiles matched Sass stylesheets when you issue the Hakyll `build` command, but also tells the `scss` command to enable Compass and to compress the output:
+This next rule (based on the above) compiles matched the Sass stylesheets when you issue the Hakyll `build` command, but also tells the `sass` command to enable Compass and to compress the output:

 ```haskell
 match "scss/app.scss" $do